opentdf/web-sdk/docs/kao-ec-wrapped.md

 ### 3. Encryption

-The DEK is then encrypted using the derived KEK with AES-GCM algorithm.
+We then encrypt the DEK using the derived KEK with the AES-GCM algorithm.
-A 12-byte initialization vector (IV) is also generated for this encryption.
+We also generate a 12-byte initialization vector (IV) for this encryption.

 ```typescript
 const iv = generateRandomNumber(12);